AdityaCS19B019/AMIGO-MIPS-SIMULATOR/README.md

 Must keep , immidiately after declaing register<br/>
 Space is not allowed between register and ,<br/>
 In li command i,e: "li $s2, " it should not be incomplete<br/>
+# Changes from actual MIPS architecture
+1.There is no "lw(load word)" command in our simulator 2.Instead we kept "li(load integer)" command to replace it 3.We have slt command which is slightly different from the original one<br/>that is, if comparison is true it jumps to the given adderess or label<br/>ex: slt $s1,$s2,label, if value in s1 is <br/> less than value in s2 then it jumps to the label.